Updated: Jun 26, 2021

 Various sources of high Vit C are used in MEM skincare products such as Petal Silk (or Tea Silk), Skin Elixir, Veritas, Panacea, Radiant, Luminous, Illusion and EverydaySolarBalm.
 These contain ingredients like Rosehip, Rosella, Calendula, Olive, Pomegranate, Kakadu Plum (highest Vit C content of any fruit oil) and Carrot Seed Oil (which is both high in C and E).

 So sipping a cup of healthy green tea with rosella, rosehips and orange peel while relaxing with a Skin Elixir and Petal Silk home-spa facial IS actually something you can do for yourself very easily and get results with.
-It's exactly the kind of past-time I enjoy and I hope I've been able to inspire you to try it out too.
+It's exactly the kind of past-time I enjoy and I encourage you to try it out too.